AAbhishekReddy/loan-predictor/README.md

 ## About the data

-The data set is of the sizw 516 records.
+The data set is of the size 516 records.
 These records consist data that is recorded over time regarding the loan approval status of a bank.

 ## Aim